S3L3CT3DLoves/StashBots/README.md

 The cache update can take a while, this is *by design*, downloading a full cache can take between 400 and 6000+ API calls.
 To avoid overloading the StashBox server, each API call is delayed by 5 seconds.

 To speed things up, update your cache regularly (at least once a week), to benefit from the **refresh** feature.
 Which does not re-download all performers on the StahsBox server.
 It will grab all **Changes** (Edits) applied to performers since the last refresh, and apply them to the existing cache.
 This requires fewer API calls, making it a lot faster.

+*Newer versions of the bot use a compressed file to save the cache, to reduce storage requirements.
+Running the bot after the update may require a full re-download of the cache.*

 ## Updating the cache
 Updates are executed when you run **Update Mode**